dojoengine/book/src/cairo/hello-dojo.md

 > This section assumes that you have already installed the Dojo toolchain and are familiar with Cairo.
 If not, please refer to the [Getting Started](../getting-started/quick-start.md) section.

-## Dojo in 15 Minutes
+## Dojo as an ECS in 15 Minutes

-Think of Dojo as an abstraction over Cairo, similar to how React is to JavaScript.
-It enables you to write shorthand commands that expand into complex queries during compile time.
-Dojo is grounded in the well-known architecture known as the Entity Component System (ECS).
+Dojo serves as an elegant abstraction layer over Cairo, akin to how React relates to JavaScript.
+Through Dojo, developers can utilize shorthand commands which, during compile time, unfurl into intricate queries.
+Here are some of Dojo's core features:

+- **Standard Data Storage:** Provides consistent and efficient data management via an ORM-like onchain storage
+- **Standard Framework (ECS):** Grounded in the well-established Entity Component System, offering a familiar architecture for developers.
+- **Rustesk Macros:** Enables the use of shorthand commands, simplifying complex tasks and promoting efficient coding practices."

-In Dojo, you design your worlds using Systems and Components.
-Systems outline the logic of your world, while components signify the state.
-This powerful pattern allows you to structure your logic in a highly modular way.
-If you don't understand this yet, don't fret; we'll delve into it in detail below.
+In Dojo, the design of your virtual worlds is facilitated through Systems and Components.
+While it isn't strictly an Entity Component System (ECS) framework, it employs similar principles.
+Systems define the logic of your environment, whereas components represent its state.
+This approach offers a modular structure for your logic, ensuring flexibility and scalability.
+If this sounds complex now, don't worry; we'll dive deeper into the specifics below.

 To start, let's set up a project to run locally on your machine.
 From an empty directory, execute: